Francs-tireurs

 Francs-tireurs (/fr/; free shooters) were irregular military formations deployed by France during the early stages of the Franco-Prussian War (1870–71).
 The term was revived and used by partisans to name two major French Resistance movements set up to fight against Nazi Germany during World War II.

+Francs-tireurs were among the first to be prosecuted as unlawful combatants or non-state actors, marking them inadmissible under traditional hors de combat law.
 The term is sometimes used to refer more generally to guerrilla fighters who operate outside the laws of war.

 Background

 During the wars of the French Revolution, a franc-tireur was a member of a corps of light infantry organised separately from the regular army.